What This Guide Covers

 Some lenders apply the gross-up only to Social Security or pension income because those are the most common non-taxable income types they encounter.
 IHSS income qualifies under the same principle and the same guideline language.
 If your lender is refusing to gross up IHSS income while simultaneously grossing up Social Security income in the same file, that is an inconsistency worth pushing back on.

 I have closed loans for IHSS caregivers who were told no by multiple lenders, including banks with entire mortgage departments.
 Every time, the decline was based on the same misunderstanding: the lender saw no income on the tax return and stopped there.
-The income is real, the documentation path is clear, and Fannie Mae explicitly addresses it.
-What it requires is a loan officer who has read the actual guidelines rather than just the summary.
+The income is real, the documentation path is clear, and Fannie Mae explicitly addresses it in B3-3.1-09.
+What it requires is a loan officer who has read the actual guidelines and who has seen this income type before.
+I have, and I know how to get it documented correctly.

 Do you receive IHSS income and want to know if you qualify for a mortgage?